Meeran Haider

-Meeran Haider is an Indian activist leader and human rights defender known for his role in Citizenship Amendment Act protests.
-He is also the RJD State President of Delhi youth wing unit.
+Meeran Haider is one of the nine accused whom Delhi High Court denied bail in Delhi Riots 2020.
+He claims to be an Indian activist leader and human rights defender known for his role in Citizenship Amendment Act protests.
+He was also the RJD State President of Delhi youth wing unit.

 Early life and education

 Meeran Haider was born in 1991 at Barharia block of Siwan district, Bihar.
 As of 2020, his father is retired.
 His mother died in 2019.
 He moved to Delhi at a young age and did his schooling from Jamia Millia Islamia.
 He graduated in Mechanical Engineering, going on to pursue MBA in International Business and completing an M-Phil in West Asian Studies — all from Jamia.
-He is presently a PhD research scholar at the Centre for Management Studies at Jamia.
+He is presently a Ph.D research scholar at the Centre for Management Studies at Jamia.

 Political activism

 Meeran was a member of Aam Aadmi Party's youth wing, Chatra Yuva Sangharsh Samiti (CYSS).
 Meeran went on a hunger strike in 2017 as part of a protest demanding the restoration of a Student Union in the university.
 He co-founded the Jamia Students Forum (JSF), a platform for student activists of the university.
 In 2019, he left the CYSS and joined Rashtriya Janta Dal (RJD).
 He is the President of RJD Youth Wing's Delhi unit.
 Haider was active in the Anti-CAA protests.